indigo-astronomy/indigo/indigo_docs/PROPERTY_MANIPULATION.md

 ```
 Now we see that the **indigo_ccd_simulator** driver is loaded and **indigo_wheel_asi** is not.

 Maybe it is a good idea to have the mount simulator also loaded.
-Let us do it the other way with using **Server.LOAD** property.
+Let us do this the other way, by using **Server.LOAD** property.
-If for some reason the driver is not listed by the server, like it is not in the standard path, this is the only way to load it:
+If for some reason the driver is not listed by the server in **Server.DRIVERS**, e. g. because it is not in the standard path, this is the only way to load it:
 ```
 indigo@indigosky:~ $ indigo_prop_tool set "Server.LOAD.DRIVER=indigo_mount_simulator"
 ...